Analysis | What you need to know from Wednesday’s White House coronavirus briefing

 2. Trump will announce new guidelines to reopen the economy Thursday

-“They’ll be safe, they’ll be strong,” he said.
+“They’ll be safe; they’ll be strong,” he said.

-Trump started out this week saying in briefing he had “absolute” authority to open the economy, which he wants to do by May 1.
+Trump started out this week saying in a briefing he had “absolute” authority to open the economy, which he wants to do by May 1.
 He backed off that claim by Tuesday, after taking criticism for flouting the Constitution, instead saying he would essentially advise governors on how to open their economies.

 He says some of those guidelines could be coming in a news conference Thursday.
-As he said this, he also indicated the U.S. may have reached its peak of cases, which is more hopeful language than his own medical experts are willing to use.
+As he said this, he also indicated the United States may have reached its peak of cases, which is more hopeful language than his own medical experts are willing to use.

 3. Trump is threatening to force the Senate out of session to make recess appointments related to coronavirus